 Cheese ideas

 Look for 3-4 cheeses that match the general vibe.
-For example, I chose gouda with a black rind, Port Salut (my favorite!) because it’s orange and white, blueberry vanilla chèvre because it looked spooky, and Scotch bonnet chili cheddar because the flecks of red seemed Halloween-ish.
+For example, I chose gouda with a black rind, Port Salut (my favorite!), blueberry vanilla chèvre, and Scotch bonnet chili cheddar.
+Use more or less cheeses depending on how many guests you have.
+You can use as little as 3 or as many as 7!

 Generally, I like to pick something hard or semi-hard, something soft and spreadable or semi-soft, and something aged/a bit funky.
 Choose cheeses made with different flavors and milks (sheep, cow, goat, etc.) for variety and flavor.